MatrixAI/Polykey-Docs/Home.md

 The root private key needs to be password protected.
 The user must supply the root password in order to encrypt the root public key.

-The root certficate is an X.509 certificate.
+The root certificate is an X.509 certificate.
 This certificate will serve as the secure digital identity of the keynode.

 The root public key which is encoded in the root certificate is the globally